darwin911/pong/readme.md

 [Pong](https://en.wikipedia.org/wiki/Pong) is one of the earliest arcade video games.
 It is a table tennis sports game featuring simple two-dimensional graphics.
 The game was originally manufactured by Atari, which released it in 1972.

-## Intructions
+## Instructions

 Instructions will be presented to player by an `alert()` popup or a modal, as follows:

  _The ball will move in any direction.
 You will score one (1) point every time the ball hits the paddle.
 You lose if the ball goes past the paddle. **Go bananas**._

 When _player_ clicks **Start** the ball will start moving towards left/right, it will bounce off the border of the **Board**.
 The user will then try to move the paddle (mouse/keypress) to avoid the ball hitting the left side of the screen.
 The _player_ earns one (1) point every time the ball collides with the paddle.
-The _playwer_ will lose the game when the ball goes past the paddle.
+The _player_ will lose the game when the ball goes past the paddle.

 ## Wireframe